A daily vitamin B6 dosage of 1.3 mg is beneficial for weight loss, as it:

 Vitamin B6 is necessary for many functions of the body.
-It’s extremely versatile!
-Vitamin B6 involves in more than 100 enzyme reactions!
+It’s involved in more than 100 enzyme reactions!
 Moreover, high amounts of vitamin B6 are vital for weight loss, as vitamin B6 is involved in protein, carbohydrate, and fat metabolism!

 Also, vitamin B6 is necessary for the metabolism of glucose and the proper secretion of insulin.
 Furthermore, obese people need vitamin B6 to prevent insulin resistance and the onset of type 2 diabetes.
 Actually, obese people are up to 80 times more likely to develop type 2 diabetes than those with a BMI of less than 22.[3,4]

 Additionally, vitamin B6 is key for the synthesis of serotonin.
-Serotonin is a compound that helps us lose weight, as it regulates appetite.
+Serotonin is a beneficial compound for weight loss, as it regulates appetite.
 We can increase serotonin levels naturally through food and exercise.

-Also, vitamin B6 may preserve lean mass while dieting.
-Muscle mass is necessary for increased metabolism, which burns many calories.
-A diet rich in cereals, which are rich in vitamin B6, is good for maintaining fat-free mass during periods of weight loss.
+Also, vitamin B6 may preserve lean body mass while dieting.
+Muscle mass is necessary for increased metabolism, which burns belly fat.
+Actually, a diet rich in cereals, which are rich in vitamin B6, is good for maintaining fat-free mass during periods of weight loss.

 The recommended daily intake of vitamin B6 is 1.3 mg, both for adult men and women.

-Elderly people have higher vitamin B6 needs!
+Elderly people have higher daily vitamin B6 needs, though!
 Women older than 51 years should take 1.5 mg and men should take 1.7 mg of vitamin B6 per day.
 Pregnant and lactating women need 1.9 mg and 2 mg of vitamin B6 a day, respectively.